mkgold/dhpraxis14/README.md

 # dhpraxis15
-a draft syllabus for Digital Praxis Seminar 2015, Graduate Center, CUNY
+a syllabus for Digital Praxis Seminar 2015, Graduate Center, CUNY